Ydigit/SearchEngineWb/README.md

     Navigate to the project directory in your terminal.
     Run npm install to install dependencies.
     Run npm start to start the development server.
-    Open the [deploylink] (http://localhost:3000) in your browser to view the app.
+    Open the [link](http://localhost:3000) in your browser to view the app.

 ## Credits